• About Us

 1. What is the Oklahoma parent-taught drivers education course?
 Who can participate?

-The Oklahoma parent-taught drivers education course is an alternative to conventional driver education, and is recognized by the Department of Public Safety.
-It is offered as correspondence study through approved parent-taught drivers education providers.
+The Oklahoma parent-taught drivers education course is an alternative to conventional driver education, and is recognized by Service Oklahoma.
+It is offered as a correspondence study through approved parent-taught drivers education providers.

 You must be at least 15 years old to begin the written coursework.
 An instruction permit must be issued before starting behind-the-wheel lessons, and it must be on hand whenever you’re driving.

-Your parents will need to complete and submit an affidavit to the Oklahoma DPS in order to get you started.
-That form can be found here, along with more information about the course.
+Your parents will need to complete and submit the Parent-Taught Driver Education Affidavit Application to Service Oklahoma in order to get you started.
 The car used for instruction by your parents must:

-• Be the same one listed on the affidavit submitted to the DMV
+• Be the same one listed on the affidavit submitted to the SOK

 • Be properly registered and display a valid license plate